Sunday 3:30-5:30 pm Ashkenaz (back studio)

 As in any art form or tradition, Capoeira’s many expressions continue to evolve throughout Brazil and abroad.
 Accordingly, there are many interpretations of its objectives and intentions.
 A more philosophical perspective on the aim of the game is for players to creatively employ powerful movements along with elegant gestures to develop their physically, mentally, and spiritually capacities to play the game of life beautifully.
 A student of Capoeira strives to exhibit skill, intelligence, gracefulness, playfulness, elegance, and self-control in the game as in life.
 Capoeira requires a community of practitioners to support one another in this endeavor.
 In a Capoeira school students are taught the physical movements, music, ritual, history, and philosophy of the game.

 A typical Capoeira class involves the training of fundamental movements as well as music.
 Interspersed within a class, students also learn about the etiquette, language, and philosophy of the game.
 In our school we primarily practice Capoeira as an art form and vehicle for developing human potential.
-If you are interested in being playful, challenging yourself physically and mentally, playing music, and being a part of a burgeoning Capoeira community, come check us out on Tuesdays 6-8pm at Finnish Hall.
+If you are interested in being playful, challenging yourself physically and mentally, playing music, and being a part of a burgeoning Capoeira community, come check us out on Sundays 3:30-5:30pm at Ashkenaz and Tuesdays 6-8pm at Finnish Hall.
 It is a lot of fun!
 All are welcomed.